Menu

 Pros

-Durable and easy-cleaning range that features heavy-duty grates, sealed burners and a large nonstick griddle above a central oval burner.
-Features self-cleaning oven with six different rack levels.
-Sabbath Mode offered.
+A durable and easy-cleaning range that features heavy-duty grates, sealed burners, and a large nonstick griddle above a central oval burner.
+Features a self-cleaning oven with six different rack levels.
+Sabbath Mode included.
 Made in five different finishes, including stainless steel.

 Cons